-The Accountability to Affected Persons framework of the IASC member organizations ensures that community engagement and feedback mechanisms are inclusive and accessible to all persons of concern.
-Emphasis is placed on using the preferred and trusted communication channels of the affected community and allowing the affected community to complain and raise sensitive issues, such as racial bias in humanitarian work, in a safe and confidential manner.
+The Accountability to Affected Persons (AAP) and Risk Communication and Community Engagement (RCCE) frameworks of the IASC has been utilised to ensure that community engagement and feedback mechanisms are inclusive and accessible to all persons of concern.
+Emphasis is placed on using the preferred and trusted communication channels of the affected community and allowing the affected community to provide feedback and bring attention to breaches of accountability, such as racial bias in humanitarian work, in a safe and confidential manner.
+The IASC APP and RCCE mechanisms have proved to be key tools and present opportunities to address challenges faced by affected communities to report breaches, including on racism and racial discrimination.
+Raising awareness among communities of the importance of utilizing these manisms to report unconscious bias is equally important.